 Moreover, a combination of lipid or nucleic acid with proteins or polysaccharides can form more complex antigens, such as lipopolysaccharides.
-Lipopolysaccharides are major ingredients of endotoxins produced by gram-negative bacteria.
+Lipopolysaccharides are significant ingredients of endotoxins produced by gram-negative bacteria.

 What are the types of antigens?

 Autoantigens or self-antigens are normal cellular proteins or a complex of proteins that are mistakenly attacked by the immune system, leading to autoimmune diseases.
-A normal self-protein becomes a self-antigen because of impaired immunological tolerance, which can be caused by genetic or environmental factors.
+A normal self-protein becomes a self-antigen because of impaired immunological tolerance, caused by genetic or environmental factors.

 Tumor antigens are produced due to tumor-specific mutations that occur during the neoplastic transformation of normal cells into cancerous cells.
 These antigens are expressed on the cancer cell surface to be recognized by the immune system.
-However, despite expressing cell surface antigens, the majority of cancer cells gain the ability to escape immune system-mediated elimination.
+However, despite expressing cell surface antigens, most cancer cells gain the ability to escape immune system-mediated elimination.

 What are haptens?

-Haptens are small molecules that can trigger an immune response only when combining with a carrier protein.
-The hapten – carrier protein complex is called an adduct.
+Haptens are small molecules that can trigger an immune response only when combined with a carrier protein.
+The hapten–carrier protein complex is called an adduct.
 Urushiol, an allergen of poison ivy, is an example of hapten that causes contact dermatitis.

 How do antigens trigger an immune response?